france-connect/sources/back/libs/tracks-adapter-elasticsearch/README.md

 This library is designed to fetch tracks from Elasticsearch and format them according to specified output requirements.

-- It is utilized by `csmr-tracks` to extract tracks based on a list of userIds.
+- It is utilized by `csmr-tracks` to extract tracks based on a list of `accountIds`.
-- It will also be used by `csmr-fraud` to extract tracks based on an `authenticationEventId`.
+- It is utilized by `csmr-fraud` to extract tracks based on an `authenticationEventId`.

 ## Configuration